pyControl/docs/docs/user-guide/command-line-interface.md

 - pyserial
 - pyperclip (optional, used to copy summary data to clipboard)

-You may also need to install the micropython USB drivers to ensure your operating system recognises the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) or the micropython [docs](http://docs.micropython.org/en/latest/pyboard/).
+The CLI has only been tested on Windows 7 and 10 but in principle should be cross platform.
+You may need to install the micropython USB drivers to ensure your operating system recognises the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) or the micropython [docs](http://docs.micropython.org/en/latest/pyboard/).

+Crashes have been observed when using pyControl with pyboards that are running old versions of the Micropython firmware (version < 1.6).
+When you connect to a board with the CLI the micropython version running on the board is displayed.
+Information and downloads for updating the micropython firmware can be found [here](http://micropython.org/download).
+Note, you can put a pyboard into device firmware update mode using the Pycboards `DFU_mode` method (see below), this is often easier than using a hardware jumper as suggested in the instructions.

 ### Updating

-To update the pyControl CLI, download the latest version from the download page, unzip it, and copy accros the *config* and *tasks* directories from your old installation to keep you configuration setttings and tasks.
+To update the pyControl CLI, download the latest version from the download page, unzip it, and copy across the *config* and *tasks* directories from your old installation to keep you configuration setttings and tasks.

 Alternatively if you are familar with version control software you can clone the repository rather than downloading it as a zip.
-You can then pull the latest version from the repository to update, but be careful not to overwrite you configuration files when you do so.
+You can then pull the latest version from the repository to update, but be careful not to overwrite your configuration files when you do so.

 ## Configuration